Router (computing): History

 The first true IP router was developed by Ginny Travers at BBN, as part of that DARPA-initiated effort, during 1975–1976.
 By the end of 1976, three PDP-11-based routers were in service in the experimental prototype Internet.
 Mike Brecia, Ginny Travers, and Bob Hinden received the IEEE Internet Award for early IP routers in 2008.

 The first multiprotocol routers were independently created by staff researchers at MIT and Stanford in 1981 and both were also based on PDP-11s.
 Stanford's router program was led by William Yeager and MIT's by Noel Chiappa.
 Virtually all networking now uses TCP/IP, but multiprotocol routers are still manufactured.
 They were important in the early stages of the growth of computer networking when protocols other than TCP/IP were in use.
-Modern routers that handle both IPv4 and IPv6 are multiprotocol but are simpler devices than ones processing AppleTalk, DECnet, IPX, and Xerox protocols.
+Modern routers that handle both IPv4 and IPv6 are multiprotocol but are simpler devices than those that process AppleTalk, DECnet, IPX, and Xerox protocols.

 From the mid-1970s and in the 1980s, general-purpose minicomputers served as routers.
 Modern high-speed routers are network processors or highly specialized computers with extra hardware acceleration added to speed both common routing functions, such as packet forwarding, and specialized functions such as IPsec encryption.
 There is substantial use of Linux and Unix software-based machines, running open source routing code, for research and other applications.
 The Cisco IOS operating system was independently designed.
 Major router operating systems, such as Junos and NX-OS, are extensively modified versions of Unix software.